chemasan/tebas/README.md

  - [ ] Add some sort of anotation to set setup and teardown per test
  - [ ] Add some sort of anotation to indicate expected exit
  - [ ] Add some sort of anotation to indicate escription
- - [ ] info, warn and error helper functions
+ - [x] logInfo, logWarn and logErr helper functions
  - [ ] assertReturn, assertStdout, assertStderr, assertOutput, assertAllOut helper functions with option to warn on values that do not match
- - [ ] parse arguments using getopt
+ - [x] parse arguments using getopt
- - [ ] stop processing command options when '--' reached and treat the rest as arguments
+ - [x] stop processing command options when '--' reached and treat the rest as arguments
  - [ ] Allow running individual tests
  - [x] option to enable tracing with -x